zkhatami88/JOSSSubmission/paper.md

 stellar mergers; libGeoDecomp [@Schafer:2008:LGL:1431669.1431721], an auto-parallelizing library to speed up stencil code based computer simulations;
 and NLMech [@diehl2018implementation], a simulation tool for non-local models, e.g. Peridynamics.

 # Example code

-Example for HPX's parallel algorithms API using execution policies as defined in the C++17 Standard [@standard2017programming].
-HPX also implements all of the parallel algorithms defined therein.
-The parallel algorithms extend the classic stl algorithms by adding an additional first argument (called execution policy).
+The following is an example of HPX's parallel algorithms API using execution policies as defined in the C++17 Standard [@standard2017programming].
+HPX implements all of the parallel algorithms defined therein.
+The parallel algorithms extend the classic STL algorithms by adding an additional first argument (called execution policy).
 The `hpx::execution::seq` implies sequential execution while `hpx::execution::par` will execute the algorithm in parallel.
 HPX's parallel algorithm library API is completely standards conforming.

 ```cpp
 #include <hpx/include/parallel_reduce.hpp>